MMEvol: Empowering Multimodal Large Language Models with Evol-Instruct: Additional Visualization Results

 \section{Additional Visualization Results}

+We sample a specimen from SEED-163K and display its evolution process in \cref{fig:case}.
+In round 1, we perform fine-grained perceptual evolution, leading to instruction data with more precise details, including actions and attributes.
+In round 2, interaction evolution shifts instruction forms from general question answering to creative poetry generation, increasing the diversity of instruction formats.
+In round 3, cognitive reasoning evolution adds reasoning steps to the answers in the instruction data, enhancing its complexity.
+Through multiple rounds of instruction evolution, we improve the diversity and complexity of the seed data.

+We plot the performance of the model at every 1k step across 9 evaluation datasets in \cref{fig:ckpt_performance} to observe the learning trends during training.
+We can observe that the model learns OCR-related capabilities and mathematical reasoning abilities relatively smoothly, while general perception and cognitive skills exhibit more challenges.
+This may stem from conflicts arising from multi-source training tasks.
+A phased learning approach based on the difficulty of different tasks could be adopted to achieve better performance.
 We also present additional visualization results to demonstrate the capabilities of our model.
 As shown in \cref{fig:supp_vis}, our model trained on this data exhibits strong visual reasoning, instruction following, and fine-grained perception capabilities.
 Additionally, it identifies nuances in meme content, validating the effectiveness and efficiency of \ours.

+To investigate the reliability of the rewrites produced by GPT-4-o-mini, we conducted a manual evaluation of the data before and after the evolution process.
+Specifically, we first extracted 30 images of various types from the seed data to ensure diversity, keeping 5 relevant question-answer pairs for each image.
+Subsequently, we carried out the corresponding evolution in three different directions, ultimately obtaining 450 evolved question-answer pairs, which were then subject to scoring and filtering.
+The results were distributed among five experts for manual evaluation of the accuracy of the model evolution and the scoring filter.
+The data is summarized in the \cref{tab:human}.
+From the table, it is evident that the average success rate of evolution using MLLM can reach 90\%, while the accuracy of the scoring filter can achieve 94\%, indicating the reliability of MMEovel.
+Additionally, we provide detailed scoring cases in \cref{fig:human_anno}, highlighted in red.